szeitlin/szeitlin-blog/content/posts/engineering/data-eng-is-real-eng.md

 Software products might be business products.
 They might be things we sell.

-Software products can also just be a catchall term for work product.
+"Software products" can also be a catchall term for software-related work products.
 They can include free and open-source software.

 The typical data engineering work product usually looks something like this:

-    get data --> make data more usable --> write data out (optional: --> make data visible)
+    code that gets data --> code that makes data more usable --> code that writes data out (optional: --> make data visible)

-If that's the product, and it's running in a container, then it might be a microservice, with a charting tool or dashboard as the optional 'frontend' piece (I say optional because sometimes someone else makes the dashboard with the charts).
+If that's the product, and it's running in a container, or a set of containers, then it might be a microservice, with a charting tool or dashboard as the optional 'frontend' piece (I say optional because sometimes someone else makes the dashboard with the charts).